nataliemgee/ENGL-396-Final-Project/ConceptualDevelopers.md

 - R packages
   - shiny: to run the interactive web application
   - dplyr: for data manipulation
-  - ggplot: for plotting comparison charts
+  - ggplot2: for plotting comparison charts

 ### **File Structure:**
 All files are stored in this Git repository: [https://github.com/UW-Example-Student/MyFavoriteAlbums?tab=readme-ov-file](https://github.com/UW-Example-Student/MyFavoriteAlbums?tab=readme-ov-file)

 ### **Data Requirements:**

-- The program requires a CSV database file.
+- The program requires a CSV file.
 The filename and data can be customized, but it must include the following columns:
 - Columns: Year, Ranking, Album, Artist, Rating, Vinyl, EP, Live
 - Ensure correct data types for numerical and categorical fields
 - Use the included CSV file (data/album-rankings.csv) in the repository as a reference for formatting your own data.